NREL/fpeam/README.md

 > the Forest Sustainable and Economic Analysis Model (ForSEAM) was originally constructed to estimate forest land production over time and its ability to produce not only traditional forest products, but also products to meet biomass feedstock demands through a cost minimization algorithm (He et al., 2014).
 The model has three components.
 The supply component includes general forest production activities for 305 production regions based on USDA’s agricultural supply districts.
 Each region has a set of production activities defined by the USFS.
 The Forest Product Demand Component is based on six USFS Scenarios with estimates developed by the US Forest Products Model.
 The sustainability component ensures that harvest in each region does not exceed annual growth, forest tracts are located within one-half mile of existing roads, and that current year forest attributes reflect previous years’ harvests and fuel removals.
 The model incorporates dynamic tracking of forest growth.

-The default equipment dataset did not originally include loading equipment; rates for this equipment were incorporated into the dataset separately and are shown in the table below.
+The default equipment dataset did not originally include loading equipment.
+Rates for this equipment were incorporated into the dataset separately and are shown in the table below.

-TABLE: Loading equipment information source from BTS 2016.
-This data was added to the default equipment dataset packaged with the FPEAM code.
+TABLE: Loading equipment information source from the [2016 Update to the Billion Ton Study, Volume 2](https://www.energy.gov/eere/bioenergy/downloads/2016-billion-ton-report-volume-2-environmental-sustainability-effects) (BTS 2016).

 | feedstock | equipment type | equipment horsepower | resource | rate | unit |
 | :-------- | :------------: | :------------------: | :------: | :--- | :--- |